hadv/yitam-admin/docs/transcript-correction-ui.md

 ## Overview

-The Transcript Correction UI provides a visual interface for fixing spelling mistakes in YouTube transcripts stored in the vector database.
+The Transcript Correction UI provides a visual interface for fixing spelling mistakes in YouTube transcripts, titles, and summaries stored in the vector database.
 This is particularly useful for correcting Buddhist terminology that may be incorrectly transcribed.

+**Fields corrected:**
+- Transcript content (both original and LLM-enhanced)
+- Chunk titles
+- Chunk summaries

 ## Accessing the UI